 “I don’t know anything about any treasure.”

-“You!” said the master to the farmer’s wife.
+“You!” the master turned to the farmer’s wife.
 “Didn’t you tell me that your husband found a jar full of gold coins?”

-“Yes, my husband told me not to tell anyone, but I was afraid of you.”
+“Yes, my husband told me not to tell anyone, but I was afraid of you, so I told you.”

 “I have never heard of this matter before.” the farmer told his wife incredulously.
 “When did this happen?”